history-taa/dept-wiki/funding.md

 Because History is one of the biggest departments, especially among those (usually social science/humanities) that *do not* typically pay their students off grant funding from sources like the NSF and NIH, we may represent one of the largest such grants from OVCRGE.

+If you have external funding, from, e.g., FLAS, your pay may well be supplemented by VCRGE funds; we think this is why FLAS students are no longer paid much less than others.

 ## PAships

 Most *research* PAships are also funded by WARF funding passed through OVCRGE, but in a slightly different way.
 This money is actually granted to *faculty* who apply in an annual competition for research funds.
 In this competition, priority is given to applications that would be paying a graduate assistant.
 However, despite being funded through OVCRGE using WARF funding, PAs usually find their employment situation is more similar to TAs than to fellows; they are on the hook for segregated fees, they are owe FICA tax on their payment, etc.